 The responses to these migration and post-migration crises are a result of citizen engagement at local, regional, national and international level.
 This engagement is all the more necessary given the need to improve exchanges and the way in which people live together, while at the same time confronting prejudice, preventing a backlash against migrants and taking account of a changing society.
 To this end, the Conference of INGOs has a dialogue tool designed to strengthen social cohesion and diversity management, both of which are based on human rights.

-All the NGOs working in the field to protect and receive migrants in the member states of the Conference, whether as their main activity or as part of their specialist sphere of action, can submit their contributions and ask the Conference of INGOs questions via the task force.
-An online form will be available soon.
+NGOs contribution - All the NGOs working in the field to protect and receive migrants in the member states of the Conference, whether as their main activity or as part of their specialist sphere of action, can submit their contributions and ask the Conference of INGOs questions via the task force.

 Photo: Eleonas Refugee Camp, Athens © Council of Europe - Sandro Weltin